Moe Dalitz as Mr. Las Vegas opens the Desert Inn Casino

 The relationship between Dalitz and Hughes was complex, as both men were known for their secrecy and aversion to publicity.
 While they may have had their differences, they shared a mutual respect and admiration for each other’s business acumen and accomplishments.

-While they may have had different management styles and personalities, they both made significant contributions to the city’s hotel and casino industry and the aviation industry.
+While they may have had different management styles and personalities, both made significant contributions to the city’s hotel and casino industry and to aviation.
 Their legacies continue to be felt in Las Vegas today, and their impact on the city’s history cannot be overstated.

 Leave a Reply